-- Add pudding and cake mix and beat until smooth, approximately 5 minutes on medium.
+- Add dry pudding powder and dry cake mix and beat until smooth, approximately 5 minutes on medium.

 - In a small bowl, mix the brown sugar, white sugar, cinnamon, nutmeg and ginger.

-- Pour half the batter in to your bundt pan.
+- Pour half the batter into your oiled bundt pan.

-- Top with cinnamon crumb (amount to your liking but remember to reserve at least half to finish it off)
+- Top with a bit of cinnamon crumb (amount to your liking but remember to reserve at least half to finish it off)

 - Add the remaining batter.

 - Let cool for 10 minutes then invert cake on to a plate to remove from the bundt pan.